Spinning Side Kick

 I began training in 1982 and initially started with Seibukan karate with my friend Mil.
 I was interested in learning how to defend myself and throw a few flashy kicks.
 The idea of ever actually sticking it out to gain a black belt never entered my mind.
 After all, black belts are only for the few gifted people out there, or so I thought.
 Mil and I trained hard together and both took our first martial arts grading on 1st July 1983 under Vernon Bell, the man credited with bringing karate into England.
 Mil and I were both really pleased as that grading was marked in points, and we both came out with the highest mark in the club that day.

 My Tae Kwon Do training began a year earlier in October 1987 when I had already graded to “deputy black belt” in SKD.
 I was introduced to Master K. Lye, a 6th degree black belt, who I started training with.
 He not only became my instructor, but a great influence on my martial arts training.
 Master Lye was not only a real expert in TKD, but a very good teacher too.
 Five times Malaysian national champion and a runner up in The South East Asian Games, this man was not only a full-contact competitor of international standard, but also a terrific instructor, a great motivator, and the inspirational force that led me to opening my own TKD club back in June 1993.
 Unfortunately Master Lye retired from teaching in 2007, but still takes an active role as the founder of the EWEST Taekwondo Association.
-Under his tutorage, I achieved my 1st degree black belt under Master Lye on 23rd February 1993, 2nd degree on 18th September 1994, 3rd degree on 6th July 1997, my 4th degree black belt Master Instructor on 17th December 2000, and most recently my 5th degree black belt on 13th December 2005.
+Under his tutorage, I achieved my 1st degree black belt under Master Lye on 23rd February 1993, 2nd degree on 18th September 1994, 3rd degree on 6th July 1997, my 4th degree black belt Master Instructor on 17th December 2000, and my 5th degree black belt on 13th December 2005.
+Since Master Lye stopped teaching shortly after this, I joined Cobra Martial Arts Association where I was promoted to 7th degree on 18th September 2019 and Grand Master 8th degree on 14th November 2020

 I love teaching all aspects of martial arts.
 Being a constant encouragement to my students, helping them to attain new skills and seeing them climb up through the grades is a real pleasure for me.
 Seeing them graduate up to the black belt is as exciting for me to see, as it is for them to achieve.